 Localising your online presence isn't limited to what customers can read on your website.
 With the right translation solution, everything can be localised-images, multimedia, social media, dynamic PDFs and more.
 Keywords, metadata, and hreflang tags can be localized to improve global SEO efforts and drive engaged global traffic to your website.
 Once there, global customers will benefit from an enhanced user experience and content that speaks directly to them.

 4. Stronger brand consistency

 Translating websites for your global markets gives you full control of your message, and delivers a consistent brand experience across all markets.
 It's easier to ensure your brand messaging is being communicated as you intend, rather than miscommunicated by third-party companies or agencies.
 Localization takes this a step further, ensuring that the content is not only translated, but accounts for the cultural nuances and preferences of each location.
 This ensures brand consistency and improves brand image.

 5. Better segmentation

-Today’s leading website translation and localization solutions make it easier than ever to share customized messages to customers in different global markets.
+Today’s leading website translation services and localization solutions make it easier than ever to share customized messages to customers in different global markets.
 You can keep control of your online message while catering to regional customer needs-and expanding your business's digital footprint at the same time.
 This improved ability to segment markets and speak directly to local audiences can enhance the effectiveness of messaging and targeting.